Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is: 34,799
+* The size of the new training set is: 47,429
-* The size of the validation set is: 4,410
+* The portion of the training set used for validation is: 20%
-* The size of test set is: 12,630
 * The shape of a traffic sign image is: 32 x 32 x 3
 * The number of unique classes/labels in the data set is: 43